JChouCode/Snake/README.md

 Simple terminal snake game using curses.

+## About

+I decided to make snake in python for fun.
+This was implemented using the curses library.

 Total time spent coding: 2 hours.

-Languages: Python <br>
+Languages: Python
 Packages: Curses

 ## Authors